-This cupboard consists of a frieze with carved lunette decoration and carved drop finials, on one corner the initials 'AH' , these probably being the initials of a previous owner.
+This press cupboard consists of a frieze with carved lunette decoration and carved drop finials, on one corner the initials 'AH' , these probably being the initials of a previous owner.

 This leads down to the lower section consisting of lunette carved decoration to the top with two cupboards below, each door having three recessed panels which open to reveal a shelf inside.

 The sides are panelled and the cupboard stands on original feet.

 This superb oak cupboard is in very good, untouched original condition for age, is of stable construction and can go straight into a home.